cuddlyogre/ExportLDraw/Readme.md

 https://omr.ldraw.org/files/338 has incorrectly written parts - 10252 - 10252_towel.dat is written as a model - and
 MLCad parts that import correctly.

-It handles MLCad parts, LDCad projects, ldr, and mpd.
+It handles MLCad parts, LDCad projects, ldr, dat, and mpd files.
 It also processes most official META commands.
 For instance, STEP will set keyframes so you can watch the model be built.
 Theoretically, you could build an entire animation in an MPD file if you did it right.
 LeoCAD and LDCad groups are supported.
 LeoCAD cameras are supported as well.
 If you have LSynth parts installed, it will import those as well.

 BFC meta commands are processed by default.
 Don't recalculate normals, as this will undo all BFC processing that might be done.
 CERTIFY and NOCERTIFY parts are both handled properly.